microsoft/LabanotationSuite/README.md

 ### msrabot_labanotation
 A sample implementation of a ROS node that can be used to drive gestures on the experimental MSRAbot robot.

-### aero_labanotation
-A sample implementation of a ROS node that can be used to drive gestures on [THK's Aero robot](https://www.seed-solutions.net/).

-### pepper_labanotation
-A sample implementation of a ROS node that can be used to drive gestures on [Softbank Robotics' Pepper robot](https://www.softbankrobotics.com/us/pepper).

 ## **FAQ**

 *   **Q** *Who should I contact regarding this repository?*